mubaraqwahab/thinkdev/src/slides/03-collections.md

 ## Arrays

 The elements can be of different types.
-We call this a _tuple_.

 <pre data-id="arrIntro"><code data-line-numbers data-trim class="language-js">
 const arr = ["string", 12.34, true]